Aish328/Machine-Learning-Projects/Face-Mask-Detection/Readme.md

 2. Without_mask

 The model is trained on a dataset containing images of people with and without face masks.The dataset  was is  imported from https://github.com/balajisrinivas.git .
 The data consists of 18000 images which is insufficient and hence is  responsible for overfitting .
-Hence ptimization in dataset is required.
+Hence optimization in dataset is required.
 The target image is sized to (244,244) with RGB channeling .

                             DATA PRE-PROCESSING: